csfalcione/lamination-builder/README.md

 ```

 #### Treating Branches as Leaves
 Some laminations involve using the same set of chords as both leaves and branches.
 The `branch` directive can be added to a leaf to indicate that its chords should also be interpreted as branches, reducing the surface area for user-error.
 By default, the clockwise-most endpoint of each chord is selected.
-If you instead want the counter-clockwise-most endpoint to be selected instead, also include the `flipEndpoints` directive.
+If you want the counter-clockwise-most endpoint to be selected instead, include the `flipEndpoints` directive.
 If your endpoint setup is more complicated than that, then this directive isn't for you.
 Diameter ambiguity may be resolved with the `flipDiameters` directive.

 The following two definitions are equivalent.